-Sporting Event Staffing: Following Stadium Cleaning Procedures for Large Scale Events Is Key
+Sporting Event Staffing: HSS Helps Stadium Clean Up for Large Scale Event

 When it comes to event staffing, a large national event puts a team to the test.
 Recently, the HSS team had the chance to staff a large national sporting event that presented some unique challenges and opportunities for the team.
 Miguel Zarate is the HSS area manager for Minnesota, Wisconsin and Michigan.
 He spoke about how his team approached these challenges and found success for the client in their sporting event staffing experience.